Videos about Food Workers and Food Justice

 - The Farmworker Association of Florida has a series of videos about farmworkers and its organization, including “Sowing the Seeds of Justice“, a history of FWAF; “Elvira a Farmworker,” about Elvira’s experience as a woman working on farms; “Yolanda” about a farmworker and now organizer with FWAF; and “Out of the Muck Grant Trailer” about Geraldean Matthew and her work to lift her fellow former Apopka Farmworkers who are mostly African American.

-- Warehouse Workers United has launched a new video series “Voices/Voces from the Warehouse“, featuring stories of workers in Walmart warehouses in Southern California.
+- Warehouse Workers United launched a video series “Voices/Voces from the Warehouse“, featuring stories of workers in Walmart warehouses in Southern California.